sena-00/bandit/README.md

 <div id='id-section18'/>

 The goal for this level is to create a network daemon with netcat, that will receive the current level password(bandit20), and reply with the next level password(bandit21), and to accomplish this we must use the *suconnect* file in the home directory.
-We can start with `echo -n 'VxCazJaVykI6W36BkBU0mJTCM8rR95XT'`
+We can start with `echo -n 'VxCazJaVykI6W36BkBU0mJTCM8rR95XT'`.
+This will input to the nc server the password for the current level.
+Then we can use `nc -l -p 7455 &`. (-l for listening / -p for port / & for background running).

 <p align="center">
 <img src="https://github.com/sena-00/bandit/assets/156020094/cf67720f-184b-42ca-9fe5-5da37e304eb1" width="700" height="200">